RedHatProductSecurity/cvss/README.rst

 For extensive testing, the test vectors were generated using official JavaScript generators and `cvsslib <https://github.com/ctxis/cvsslib>`_.

-To run all tests use the following script on a system with both Python 2 and Python 3 installed:
+To run all tests using all supported versions of Python 2 and Python 3 installed:

 ::

-    $ cd tests
+    $ tox
-    $ bash run_tests.sh
+    $ tox -e py311   # Run tests using a specific version of Python